Khang-TB/Optimizing-location-network/README.md

 > ⚠️ **Disclaimer**
 > The author shaped the optimisation logic and business assumptions, but he is **NOT** an advanced Python programmer.
 > Most of the code was produced with AI assistance and then checked against the model’s intent.
-Syntax was frequently look up as needed.
+Syntax was frequently looked up as needed.
 > This repository is a proof‑of‑concept to demonstrate analytical reasoning only.

 ---